 It moves them out of their comfort zone.
 A study of schoolchildren showed that students who were praised for trying hard selected harder material to learn than those who were praised as being smart because those who were praised for being smart we more reluctant to take on material that might change that perception.
 With thousands of wine grape varietals being cultivated across thousands of winemaking regions, it’s a huge wine world out there.
 If you are afraid to move out of your comfort zone, you are going to miss most of it.

-It allows them to learn more and earn more deeply.
+It allows them to learn more and learn more deeply.
 Research tells us that when we see mistakes not as a failure to learn but rather as a guide to what still needs to be learned, we better learn the underlying concepts.
 Being open to mistakes means we are open to the information we need to do better.

 It keeps them humble.
 Those who believe they are above being wrong become complacent.
 Those who aren’t afraid to be wrong never stop questioning and challenging.
 They also are more empathetic to others because they recognize how often they screw up as well.
 Since learning about wine comes best through a community of others on the same journey, questioning and challenging each other, but doing so with empathy, serves the entire group well.